 The NCT Volunteer Safety Handbook was designed as a collaborative effort between the NPS, NCTA, and various chapter and affiliate leaders.
 Please share this important safety resource with all volunteers in your area.Having fun and enjoying the trail safely is important.

 The National Park Service requires all parks and trails to have a Documented Safety and Health Plan.
-The North Country Trail's Safety and Health Plan pertains to employees and volunteers alike, and can be viewed by clicking here.
+The North Country Trail's Safety and Health Plan pertains to employees and volunteers alike.

 The Tailgate Safety Series is available for viewing and use by both volunteers and other trail users.
 Relevant topics should be reviewed at beginning of the work day or hike to ensure a safe experience.